 Getting ready to do some extreme social distancing?
-It really narrows down the amount of people you might come across when you’re a few miles up a one-way trail that 95% of vehicles couldn’t hope to make it up.
-To get there safe and in one piece, you might need (or want) to make some modifications to your rig.
+It really narrows down the number of people you might come across when you’re a few miles up a one-way trail that 95% of vehicles couldn’t hope to conquer.
+To get there safely and in one piece, you might need (or want) to make some modifications to your rig.

 Most importantly, though, these are all things you can get done in your own driveway with basic hand tools, a little bit of elbow grease, and a selection of words you wouldn’t want your mother hearing.